 Doing some partying and binge drinking while you’re young doesn’t do much harm, right?
 The side effects of excessive and underage drinking become severe.
 According to a recent study published by Alcoholism: Clinical and Experimental Research, binge and underage drinking can actually damage your brain well into adulthood.

 Long-Term Brain Changes in Rats

-Researchers gave young rats a heavy amount of alcohol equivalent to the same amount in young humans.
-Then they waited until the rats got older to see the effect.
+Researchers gave young rats a heavy amount of alcohol equivalent to the same amount consumed during underage drinking.
+Then they waited until the rats got older to see the effect and any health consequences.
 The health of a large sampling of older rats was assessed—some which had been given heavy alcohol early on and some that had not.

 In the rats that had been given alcohol while young suffered the following health issues:

 - Higher risk of disease

 While the United States views 18 as the age of adulthood, the brain actually continues to develop well into the 20s.
 In fact, this is why underage drinking and alcohol abuse is so critical and dangerous for young adults.
 Memory and other similar cognitive functions are the main brain activities hampered by binge and underage drinking.